 General

 Great Skua: Large, heavy-bodied seabird with prominent white patch in primary feathers.
-Overalll color ranges from a light bleached brown to dark brown, but all have a cinammon wash that makes the bird look red-tinged.
+Overall color ranges from a light bleached brown to dark brown, but all have a cinammon wash that makes the bird look red-tinged.
 Sexes similar.
-Juvenile lack the streaked upperparts of adults and show scalloped fringes on their feathers instead.
+Juveniles lack the streaked upperparts of adults and show scalloped fringes on their feathers instead.

 Range and Habitat